hicommonwealth/edgeware-contracts-tutorials/5/collection-traits.md

     let proposal = self.proposals.get(0).unwrap();

 ```
-Remmeber that the `vector.get` returns an Option just like a hash map.
+Rememeber that the `vector.get` returns an `Option` not the actual object!

 ## Traits
-A trait tells the Rust compiler about functionality a particular type has and can share with other types.
-You can read more about them over [here](https://doc.rust-lang.org/book/ch10-02-traits.html).
-Before you can use the custom built structures inside the `Ballot` storage, we need to implement certain traits for our `Voter` and `Proposal` strcuts.
+A trait tells the Rust compiler about the functionality a particular type has, and can be shared with other types.
+You can read more about them [here](https://doc.rust-lang.org/book/ch10-02-traits.html).
+Before using the custom built structures inside the `Ballot` storage, certain traits are required to be implemented for `Voter` and `Proposal` strcuts.
 These traits include:

 - `Debug`: Allows debug formatting in format strings
 - `Clone` : This trait allows you to create a deep copy of object